spew8712/jpegview/README.md

   * SHIFT+<arrow keys> panning now scales up proportionally to larger panning amounts when image is larger than window.
 * Can pan till 1 pixels on any edge.
   * If you can't find your out of view image, try zooming, and using the zoom mini-map to pan our image back into view.
-* _**Known issue(s)**_:
-  * Owing to expanded panning, crop/zoom selection is messed up!
-This does not matter for viewing purpose.

 ### Transparency

 Currently, alpha channel appears to be blended into RGB pixels.
 Thus, alpha data is 'lost', and won't be saved.
 This is done in `LoadImageThread.cpp`'s `WebpAlphaBlendBackground()`.
 CJPEGImage does not seem to bother with alpha channel.

 For now, added ability to toggle transparency between checkerboard pattern and solid colour background, via SHIFT-V hotkey.
-You'll need to update `KeyMap.txt` as usual.
+Update your `KeyMap.txt` as usual.

+Now calls the blend alpha for all image types.

 ### Wishlist